programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 ## HathiTrust

 HT allows anyone to make a collection: https://babel.hathitrust.org/cgi/mb?colltype=updated.
 You do not even have to be logged in or a member of a partner library!
-You should register for an account if you want to save your collection.
-Follow the instructions at the page above to do some Fulltext searches and then add selected results to your collection.
+You should [register](https://babel.hathitrust.org/cgi/wayf?target=https%3A%2F%2Fbabel.hathitrust.org%2Fcgi%2Fping%2Fpong%3Ftarget%3Dhttps%3A%2F%2Fwww.hathitrust.org%2Fhelp_digital_library) for an account if you want to save your collection.
+Follow the instructions at the Collections landing page to do some full-text searches and then add selected results to your collection.

 As you update a collection, HT keeps track of the associated metadata for each item in it.